Does Baking Soda Mouthwash Help Mouth Sores from Chemotherapy?

 Though nothing on the market can guarantee the prevention of oral mucositis, some patients experience a degree of relief thanks to over-the-counter products and home-made solutions.
 The most common of these treatments is a mouthwash, which can come in various forms.

 The simplest type of mouthwash, and also the most accessible, would be a saline solution.
 Another option that is just as effective as saltwater is a home-made baking soda mouthwash; the addition of baking soda can be helpful for reducing the alkalinity of your mouth, as well as removing food debris and keeping tissues moist.
 This method can also help manage pain, as the natural acidity of the mouth can often irritate sores.
 Using a baking soda mouthwash is a simple but powerful way to mitigate that acidity.
-A number of OTC mouthwashes are also available to help clean and protect your mouth while you battle oral mucositis.
+A number of OTC mouthwashes are also available to help clean and protect your mouth with a good oral care routine during chemotherapy and while you battle oral mucositis.

 Using Ice to Treat Mouth Sores from Chemotherapy